Never miss a meal & get £250-500 more from your tax refund

 Here's what you need to know:

 Suppose you're spending £10 per day on food at work.
-When it comes to your tax refund, you could be missing out on £480 of refund money a year and that’s on top of your travel tax refund.
+When it comes to your tax rebate, you could be missing out on £480 of refund money a year and that’s on top of your travel tax refund.
 Even if you're only spending a fiver a day, that's still £240 of your money getting needlessly forked over to the taxman!

 Here's an example: